bitstadium/HockeySDK-Unity-iOS/README.md

 Select the game object in the **Hierarchy** pane and fill in some additional informations inside the Inspector window.

 * **App ID** - the app ID provided by HockeyApp
-* **Exception Logging** - by checking this option you will get more precise information about exceptions in your Unity3D scripts
+* **Exception Logging** - by checking this option you will get more precise information about exceptions in your Unity scripts
 * **Update Manager** - ckeck this option if users should be informed about app updates from inside your app
 * **Authentication Type** - an authentication type as string (see [Authenticating Users on iOS](http://support.hockeyapp.net/kb/client-integration-ios-mac-os-x/authenticating-users-on-ios))
 * **Secret** - the secret provided by HockeyApp (only for authentication using email address)